Sicklerville, NJ, Man Gets 30 Months in Prison for Selling Phony Prescriptions - NewsBreak

 Prosecutor: Philadelphia, PA, Man Indicted For Murder at Atlantic City Casino

 A man from Philadelphia has been indicted in connection to a fatal stabbing at a casino in Atlantic City this past September.
-On Thursday, 34-year-old Andrew Osborne was indicted by an Atlantic County Grand Jury on one count of first-degree murder and one count of third-degree possession of a weapon for an unlawful purpose.
+On Thursday, 34-year-old Andrew Osborne was indicted by an Atlantic County Grand Jury on,.
+One count of first-degree murder.
+One count of third-degree possession of a weapon for...

-Shoplifting Mom Kicks Her Baby Across Floor at Walmart, NJ Cops Say

-TETERBORO — A mother kicked her baby daughter and sent the child careening across the floor after shoplifting from Walmart, according to police.
-Jamira McDaniel, 23, of Paterson, was caught stealing at the supercenter in Teterboro by Walmart theft protection personnel on Tuesday, Moonachie Police Lt.
-Jeff Napolitano confirmed to us.

 Idling Car Leads to Stolen Gun and Drugs in Atlantic City, NJ